rajsite/wasm-component-walkthrough/README.md

 - Close the terminal and **open a new terminal** so the new cli tools can be found in path
 - Verify commands installed with: `wastime --version`

+### Benchmarks

+To run benchmark scripts you also need the `ab` cli tool.
+On WSL or Linux `sudo apt-get update && sudo apt-get install apache2-utils`.

 ### Build

 - In a new terminal window `npm run build` to build all the examples.